How to get to San Agustín?

 How do you get to the Tatacoa Desert?

 If you go to the Tatacoa Desert, you must travel through Neiva.
 In Neiva, you then take a truck from Coomotor to Villavieja (approx. 1 hour), this is the last village before the Tatacoa desert.
-You can choose to spend the night in a hotel or hostel in Villavieja, or travel on (by tuk tuk/15 min) to the Tatacoa Desert.
+You can choose to spend the night in a hotel or hostel in Villavieja, or take a tuk tuk (15 min) to the Tatacoa Desert.

 How to get to Neiva?